FrancescoScandiffio/Foucault-pendulum-tracking-system/README.md

     <i>Fig 1.
 Template matching applied to a frame.</i>
 </p>

-The developed program does not implement any kind of pre-processing on the Source image nor to the Template, such as rotation or size normalization.
-The object to be identified needs to have the same dimensions and orientation in both Template and Source.
-Also the Template holds, besides the marker, a portion of the near area for better accuracy.

 ### Multithreading
 A multi-threading strategy has been applied in order to increase the number of frames analyzed per second, hence the number of object coordinates per second.
-Since the raspberry Pi-4 has 4 cores, a 4-thread structure.
+Since the raspberry Pi-4 has 4 cores, a 4-thread structure has been employed.
 Through experimental tests we have verified that a greater number of threads causes the device to heat up, thermal throttling issues, performance degradation and eventually a device failure.
 The threads are arranged in the following 3-tier processing chain which takes inspiration from the Producer-Consumer pattern:
 1. The Main thread initializes the program and extracts frames from the camera.
-2. Two threads apply the matching algorithm to the frames (one frame per thread) and forward the detected coordinates and the time to the third layer.
+2. Two threads apply the matching algorithm to the frames (one frame per thread) and forward the detected coordinates to the third layer.
-3. One thread rearranges the receied points, append them to a CSV file and displays real-time information about the motion of the tracked object.
+3. One thread sorts the received points by the id of the frames, append them to a CSV file and displays real-time information about the motion of the tracked object.

 <p float="left" align="center">
   <img src="./images/threadFlowChart.png" width="50%"  />